anazli/randomThoughts/_posts/2018-08-11-finding-roots.md

 }
 ```

-For the previous example if we choose an initial point like -2 or -3 we find the result -1.676 after 4 iterations.
+For the previous example if we choose an initial point like -2 or -3 we find the result -1.676 which is pretty accurate after 4 iterations.